StevenBlack/vocab/million-dollar-words.md

 ### madrilene
-Sounds like an 18th-century dance step or a preten- tious name for a little girl, but it's neither.
+Sounds like an 18th-century dance step or a pretentious name for a little girl, but it's neither.
 In fact, it's a kind of soup—tomato-flavored broth, served jellied and cold or liquid and hot.
 At least you now know whether you want to order some next time you're having a mac6doine of fruit (see macedoine).
 Say MAD-REE-LEN.

 ### magna cum laude